Route

 Ground path of the E-path

-Some parts of the Baltic Coastal Hiking coincide with hiking trails and other tourist routes in Curonian Spit, Slītere, Ķemeri and Matsalu National parks.
+Some parts of the Baltic Coastal Hiking coincide with hiking trails and other tourist routes in Curonian Spit, Slītere, Ķemeri, and Matsalu National Parks.

 Responsible organizations